SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Serialization/README.md

 #ScrollStatus Sample

-This sample demonstrate how to download the saved diagram as a file.
-You can save the diagram using "SaveDiagram" method also you can load the saved diagram using "LoadDiagram" Method.
+This sample demonstrates how to download the saved diagram as a file.
+Save the diagram using the "SaveDiagram" method.
+Also, load the saved diagram using the "LoadDiagram" method.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/serialization?theme=fluent